dlce-eva/dlce-eva/README.md

 - Reference catalogs at DLCE - See [doc/catalogs.md](doc/catalogs.md)
 - Databases at DLCE - See [doc/databases.md](doc/databases.md)

+In particular for working with larger datasets, SQLite can be very useful.
+See [doc/sql.md](doc/sql.md).

 We recommend reading the tutorials and hints in the order they're mentioned in (i.e. start with Git and Python, then have a look at working on the shell and lastly, CLDF).
 Feel free to open an issue in this repository if you have any